 What is Side Dressing?

 What is side dressing?
 It’s simply what the name implies: dressing the plant with fertilizer by adding it to the side of the stems.
-Gardeners usually lay a line of fertilizer along the plant row, about 4 inches away from the stems, and then another row the same way on the opposite side of the plants.
+Gardeners usually lay a line of fertilizer along the plant row, about 4 inches (10 cm.) away from the stems, and then another row the same way on the opposite side of the plants.

-The best way how to side dress garden plants is by finding out their nutritional needs.
+The best way for how to side dress garden plants is by finding out their nutritional needs.
 Some plants, such as corn, are heavy feeders and need frequent fertilizing throughout the growing season.
 Other plants, such as sweet potatoes, do better without any extra feeding during the year.

 What to Use for Side Dressing Crops and Plants